websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/creating-a-liferay-remote-app.md

 > Available for Liferay DXP 7.4+

-Remote Apps is an application for integrating single-page applications into your Liferay solutions.
-It uses Liferay's front-end infrastructure to register external applications with the Liferay platform and render them as widgets.
+Remote Apps uses Liferay's front-end infrastructure to register external applications with the Liferay platform and render them as widgets.
 To simplify remote app creation, Liferay provides the [`create_remote_app.sh`](https://raw.githubusercontent.com/liferay/liferay-portal/master/tools/create_remote_app.sh) script.
 This script can be used to automatically generate React and Vue applications compatible with Liferay Remote Apps.

 In this tutorial, you'll use the `create_remote_app.sh` script to create a simple React application.
 After the application is generated, you'll compile its code and host its `.js` and `.css` files in the Liferay Document Library.
 Once hosted, you'll copy each file's WebDAV URLs and use them to create a Liferay Remote App.
 Finally, you can deploy the application to Site Pages as a widget.